EdwardMoseley/PyCCI/README.md

 Etmoseley@yahoo.com

 Acknowledgements:
+Isabel Chien for a complete refactoring and contributions toward an executable/application version of the software.

-Kai-ou Tang for front end advise and coding.
+Kai-ou Tang for front end advice and coding.

 William Labadie Moseley for development.